sbt/sbt-unidoc/README.md

 1. Enable `PublishJavadocPlugin` in child projects.

-This will substitute the `packageDoc in Compile` with `packageDoc in Genjavadoc` to use the enhanced Javadoc.
+This will substitute the `Compile / packageDoc` with `Genjavadoc / packageDoc` to use the enhanced Javadoc.

 how to unify both Scaladoc and Javadoc
 --------------------------------------